ovh/terraform-ovh-publiccloud-network/examples/bastion/README.md

-Simple Openstack Network with Bastion Host
+Openstack Network with Bastion Host
 ==========

-Configuration in this directory creates set of openstack resources which may be sufficient for development environment.
+Configuration in this directory creates set of openstack resources to boot a multi subnets network infrasctucture.

-There's 1 private subnet created in addition to single NAT Gateway.
+There are 2 private subnets created in addition to 2 public subnets, each with a dedicated NAT Gateway.
-Hosts within the private subnet can be reached through the bastion host.
+Hosts within the private subnets can be reached through the bastion host.

 NOTE: You may want to have a look at the [NAT as a bastion](../natbastion/README.md "NAT as a bastion example") example.